Covid-19 (Coronavirus) update

 This is a test exercise only.
 However, residents and visitors in the area should familiarise themselves with their own emergency evacuation plan.

-Please visit our Frequently Asked Questions page or for more information, please email the project team on email@example.com or call Customer Service on 1300 69 22 47.
+Please visit our Frequently Asked Questions page for more information.
+If you still have questions, please email the project team on email@example.com or call Customer Service on 1300 69 22 47.